SFUFLow/General-Good-Practice/README.md

 Example: ```feature/setup-pages```

 ### Pull Requests
-Please make a pull request before committing to main branch :)
+Please make a pull request into the `staging` branch.
+PM's will make final PR's into production/main.

 If I find out you brought down production/main, I'll give you a big fat ~~[Redacted]~~ hug <3